-Hospice care brings profound changes to the lives of patients and families.
+Hospice care brings profound change to the lives of patients and families.
 For family caregivers, it can be a time of worry and work.
 It’s a labor most caregivers willingly choose as a gift to their loved ones.
 Thankfully, family caregivers—and even other healthcare professionals—don’t have to labor alone.
 Hospice aides are hands-on support to help with the tasks of daily living.
 To learn more about the role of a hospice aide or hospice aide jobs, contact Compassus at 833.380.9583.

 “When I first meet patients and families, they’re often stressed and thinking death is just days away,” said Lakisha Young, a certified nursing assistant in Cleveland, Ohio.
 “My greatest joy comes weeks or months later when I say, ‘remember when you were afraid you wouldn’t see another day?’”

 There are times when patients are embarrassed or angry.
 “Not being able to do the things they used to do leads to lots of frustration for patients,” Lakisha said.
-“I can help with those tasks and show family how to make things easier.”
+“I can help with those tasks and show the family how to make things easier.”

 The job can be challenging and messy but also rewarding for those with a heart for service.
 The simple act of helping a patient get clean can restore a sense of dignity and offer much-needed relief for family caregivers.